maxmillernunes/forum-nodejs-with-ddd/README.md

 ## Project Structure

-- `src/`: Main domain code, including entities, use cases, repositories, and value objects.
+- `src/`: Main domain code, including entities, value objects, use cases, repositories, events, and errors.
 - `test/`: In-memory repositories, factories, and utilities for automated testing.
 - `core/`: Base types, utilities, domain events, and shared errors.
 - `domain/`: Subdomains such as `forum` and `notification`, organized into application layers and entities.